UdiOshi85/GenericSettings/README.md

 ## Dev note - To handle clicks, you should override the functions in BaseSettingsPresenter class

 ## Contribution
-This library was built for all developers who don't wish to do all the Settings screen logic over and over again.
+This library was built for all developers who do not wish to do the Settings screen logic over and over again.
 You can do whatever you want with this library.
-No contribution is needed. the You can [clone/download full library code](https://github.com/UdiOshi85/libGenericSettings).
+No contribution is needed.
+You can [clone/download full library code](https://github.com/UdiOshi85/libGenericSettings).
-I do wish to get your feedback about this library, I will maintain it as long as i'm considering myself as an android developer so feel free to open issues / ask for new viewtypes / or just STAR this page.
+I do wish to get your feedback about this library, I will maintain it as long as I'm considering myself an Android developer.
+Feel free to open issues / ask for new viewtypes / or just STAR this page.